In this article:

 - If your check has been cashed, the Bureau of the Fiscal Service (BFS) will provide you with a claim package that includes a copy of the cashed check.
 You’ll need to follow the instructions to complete a claim package.

-What to expect from the Bureau of Fiscal Services (BFS):
+Wait for a response from the Bureau of Fiscal Services (BFS)

 If the BFS determines the check was forged, you’ll receive an IRS replacement refund check.
 Then they’ll notify the IRS about the situation.
 But if your claim is denied, the BFS will send you a denial letter with instructions for how to appeal their decision.